Taste-Safe Chia Seed Sensory Play

-Whether you’re adding cornstarch to make chia seed slime or freezing them to create a totally new sensory experience for your kids, there are SO many fun ways to use chia seeds for sensory play.
+Whether you’re adding cornstarch to make chia seed slime or freezing them to create a totally new sensory experience for your kids, there are lots of fun ways to use chia seeds for sensory play.

-This chia seed and water sensory bin is super easy to make, and it kept our kids entertained for hours.
-This easy taste-safe activity is perfect for parents who are looking for a safe way to let their little ones explore new textures!
+This chia seed sensory bin is super easy to make, and it kept our kids entertained for hours.
+It is the perfect activity for parents of young kids who still like to put everything in their mouths!

 Required Ingredients